Year of release: 2020

 From metropolitan Kyiv to a remote Carpathian village, Julia and English must decide if they are ready to build a future together in a homeland that is slowly being torn apart.

-Julia Blue is available to stream on Amazon US & UK.
+RENT or PURCHASE Julia Blue to stream on Amazon US & UK.

 A modern feminist perspective, meanwhile, emerges in the lively Julia Blue, in which director Roxy Toporowych tells a Kyiv romance through the prism of post-revolutionary PTSD.